psi4/psi4/doc/sphinxman/source/plugin_snsmp2.rst

 This plugin is an implementation of the SNS-MP2 algorithm developed by McGibbon et. al. [McGibbon:2017:161725]_.
 The SNS-MP2 method uses neural networking to improve the accuracy of MP2 (:ref:`dfmp2`) interaction energies for dimer molecules.
-The plugin is distributed under the BSD-2 license.
+The plugin is distributed under the 2-clause BSD license.

 Installation
 ~~~~~~~~~~~~